 - Make sure the text and background colors are not similar.
 Spammers can hide text in an email by matching the text color to the background color, so use a font color that stands out.

-- Send a copy of the mailing to your own email account (e.g., gmail.com, hotmail.com) to see how it is classified.
+- Send a copy of the message to your own email account (e.g., gmail.com, hotmail.com) to see how it is classified.

 - Add alt tags to your images (spacers, etc. do not need alt tags).